-- TERRA = an island larger than a million square kilometers (400,000 sq mi).
-On Earth, only Greenland falls in this range between Australia and New Guinea or Borneo.
+- TERRA = an island between one and three million square kilometers (400,000-1,200,000 sq mi).
+On Earth, only Greenland falls in this range.
 But Lyr has dozens--indeed, most of its land area isn't continental.
 See also CONTINENT, MAINLAND

 - THOLUS = a steep conical volcano like Fuji, but often much larger on Serrana.

 - TRENCH = a deep-sea groove where two plates meet and one slides under the other.
 The upper plate usually raises a mountain range, often studded with volcanoes.
 These can form an island arc or coastal range.

 - TUNDRA = grassland with a frozen layer underground, called permafrost.
 Common on Earth but nonexistent on Lyr.
 Not the same as STEPPE